 Ecology drought response committee continues to monitor water supplies in Washington

-As lead agency for drought response in Washington State, the Department of Ecology will convene the state Water Supply Availability Committee (WSAC) continue to monitor extremely dry conditions in certain parts of the state following the August 28, 2014.
+As lead agency for drought response in Washington State, the Department of Ecology convened the state Water Supply Availability Committee (WSAC) continue to monitor extremely dry conditions in certain parts of the state following the August 28, 2014.
 The committee of state and federal agencies monitors snowpack and water supply conditions and advises the Governor on the need for a drought declaration when dry conditions persist.
 The August meeting of the committee was the fourth for WSAC this year and members have agreed to meet again October 31.

 Dry conditions and forecasts causing concern in Washington state

 As of mid-September, no area of the state is being considered for a drought declaration under criteria outlined in state law.
 No public water systems or private well owners are reporting water supply problems to the state Department of Health due to drought conditions.

 However, the following conditions and forecasts are causing WSAC concern and merit further monitoring of water supplies in certain areas:

 Indicators of adequate water supplies

 Indications of adequate water supplies in the state include: